FlovinTue/ConcurrentSharedPtr/README.md

 -------------------------------------------------------------------------------------------------------------------------------

 To clarify a bit what is and what is not concurrency safe: Resetting, Assigning from or to, claiming an object to, or moving to a pointer object is concurrency safe, and will properly increment & decrement the relevant counters.
-Optionally moving from a pointer object can be made safe as well via template argument, or refining the default value in the ConcurrentSharedPtr.h file.
+Optionally moving from a pointer object can be made safe as well via template argument, or redefining the default value in the ConcurrentSharedPtr.h file.

 The accessor methods / operators (->, * , [] etc). are NOT concurrency safe for performance reasons.